elatov/elatov.github.io/_posts/2012-03-20-increase-lvm-partition-size-on-a-linux-vm.md

 	/dev/sda1 * 1 13 104391 83 Linux
 	/dev/sda2 14 2219 17719695 8e Linux LVM

-But let&#8217;s check out the new Size of the Physical Volume (PV):
+But let's check out the new Size of the Physical Volume (PV):

 	[root@rac1 ~]# pvdisplay | grep PV Size
 	PV Size 9.90 GB / not usable 22.76 MB

 Huh?
 That is not the size that I want :).
-Let&#8217;s tell the Logical Volume Manager (LVM) to rescan the Physical Volume (PV):
+Let's tell the Logical Volume Manager (LVM) to rescan the Physical Volume (PV):

 	[root@rac1 ~]# pvresize /dev/sda2
 	Physical volume "/dev/sda2" changed
 	1 physical volume(s) resized / 0 physical volume(s) not resized

-And now let&#8217;s check out the new size:
+And now let's check out the new size:

 	[root@rac1 ~]# pvdisplay | grep PV Size
 	PV Size 16.90 GB / not usable 24.20 MB

 That looks better.
-So now let&#8217;s check out how much free space the VG has:
+So now let's check out how much free space the VG has:

 	[root@rac1 ~]# vgdisplay | grep Free
 	Free PE / Size 224 / 7.00 GB

 Yay!
-Let&#8217;s go ahead and add that space to the LV:
+Let's go ahead and add that space to the LV:

 * Note- some people use lvresize or lvextend for the below operation, either one will work, it just depends on your preference. (<a href="http://www.redhat.com/archives/linux-lvm/2011-March/msg00042.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.redhat.com/archives/linux-lvm/2011-March/msg00042.html']);">lvextend and lvresize</a>)